DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 The elven girl who was serious until now, looked back at him with a grin.

 "This strategy of our is itself a treason against angels.
-Are thee perhaps worrying whether I have ambition to become foreign gods hero once Alfreyja shall be slain by thee?"
+Are thee perhaps worrying whether I have ambition to become sidhes hero once Alfreyja shall be slain by thee?"

 "Yeah, after all you're cunning."